Contrast-Security-OSS/contrast-local-scan-action/README.md

 - checks : If set, GitHub checks will be added to the current commit based on any vulnerabilities found.
 - codeQuality : Passes the -q option to the Contrast local scanner to include code quality rules in the scan.
 - label : Label to associate with the current scan.
 Defaults to the current ref e.g. **refs/heads/main**
 - memory : Memory setting passed to the underlying scan engine.
-Defaulted to 2g.
+Defaulted to 8g.
 - path : Path to scan with Contrast local scanner.
 Defaults to the current repository path.
 - projectName : Project to associate scan with.
 Defaults to current GitHub repository name e.g. **Contrast-Security-OSS/contrast-local-scan-action**
 - resourceGroup : Passes the -r option to the Contrast local scanner to associate newly created projects with the specified resource group.
 - severity : Set this to cause the build to fail if vulnerabilities are found at this severity or higher.
 Valid values are critical, high, medium, low, note.
+- timeout: Execution timeout (in seconds) setting passed to the underlying scan engine.
+Defaulted to 60 minutes.